NORTHERN NEW MEXICO COLLEGE

 • All other duties as assigned.

 MINIMUM REQUIREMENTS: Doctoral Degree in Early Childhood Education, Child Development, Curriculum and Instruction or a related field.
 ABD will be considered.
 Minimum of 3 years teaching experience at the age 3 through Grade 3 level.
+Evidence of online teaching.